 The second conference was held at the University of Surrey on 6th April 1982 and was preceded by a committee meeting on the 5th.
 One of the committee’s functions was the approval of nine new members.
 On the following day, members heard presentations on the Generation of Particulate Atmospheres, a new Particle Size Analyser and the Design of Inhalation Studies.

-Since this time the Association has remained in existence for what is now 38 years and there have been more than 44 formal conferences and countless organising/committee meetings.
-Most of these meetings, particularly in the early years have been in the UK.
+Since 1981 the Association has remained in existence and there have been many conferences, virtual webinar sessions and countless organising/committee meetings.
+Most of the in person meetings, particularly in the early years, have been in the UK.
 However as the membership from around the world grows a number of meetings in recent years have been held in Continental Europe and the USA.
 The topics have been varied from year to year, although some particularly relevant topics have been revisited on a number of occasions.